 Bake for 15 minutes.
 Then increase heat to 375 F (190 C) and bake for 5-8 minutes more or until the edges are golden brown and there is some browning on the surface.
 Remove from oven to cool for 5 minutes.
 Then carefully transfer to the freezer to chill.

-Make filling by adding coconut yogurt, soaked and drained cashews, 2 Tbsp (30 ml) maple syrup, lemon juice, melted coconut oil, vanilla (optional), and sea salt.
+Make filling by adding coconut yogurt, soaked and drained cashews, the lesser amount of maple syrup (2 Tbsp (30 ml) as recipe is written), lemon juice, melted coconut oil, vanilla (optional), and sea salt.
 Blend on high until creamy and smooth.
 Then taste and adjust flavors as needed, adding more lemon for acidity, maple syrup for sweetness, or vanilla for intense vanilla flavor.

 Remove cooled crust from the freezer and pour the filling onto it.
 Gently tap a few times to release any air bubbles.
 Then set back in the freezer (I set mine on a baking sheet to keep it flat) and freeze until firm to the touch - about 2-3 hours.

 While this happens, prepare desired fruit topping.
-I went with a half batch (3-4 apples instead of 6-7) Cinnamon Baked Apples, but fresh fruit would also be lovely here.
+I went with a half batch (3-4 apples instead of 6-7 // as recipe is written // adjust if altering batch size) Cinnamon Baked Apples, but fresh fruit would also be lovely here.
 The important thing to remember is the apples (or any baked fruit) need to be cooled completely before being added to the top of the tart or it will melt.

 To serve, make sure the tart has set out for at least 1 hour from the freezer so the filling is more the consistency of cheesecake.
 Store leftovers covered in the refrigerator (freezing isn't necessary) for up to 4 days.